Is HubSpot right for you? Are you using it to its full potential?

 You’ll no doubt be familiar with this stage if you’ve created B2B content marketing strategies before.
 At the awareness stage, your prospects understand their problem/challenge and might be looking to find more information about it.

 The goal here is to get new contacts to like you – and you can do this by creating relevant, high-quality content that answers questions and provides solutions.
-Think about creating pillar pages that tackle topics in-depth and personalise your content.
+Think about creating pillar pages that tackle topics in-depth and personalize your content.

 EXAMPLE: Think about that feeling you get when you start to feel sick.
 At this point you aren’t deciding what doctor to go to (you’re just starting to feel unwell), you’re thinking about the medication you can take and need some suggestions.

 The distinction between awareness and education is the amount of effort given to find out more about a problem/challenge and the solutions available.
 At the education stage, prospects will dedicate 100% of their effort to finding the information they need.
-At this stage, blogs, eBooks, how-to guides and videos are strong assets to use.
+At this stage, blogs, eBooks, how-to guides, and videos are strong assets to use.

 EXAMPLE: Let’s use the example of feeling sick once again.
 At this stage, you’re doing research to understand what ailment you have, having done some self-treatment, and reading every bit of content you can to educate yourself.

-Remember: there’s a lot of ‘educational’ content online – some of it good, some of it bad and a lot of it entirely out of date.
+Remember: there’s a lot of ‘educational’ content online – some of it good, some of it bad, and a lot of it entirely out of date.
 As mentioned earlier, think about what makes content unique.
 You need to cut through the clutter and to do so you need to provide something valuable to the reader.
 In exchange, they’ll continue to frequent your website and read your content.

 Now that your prospects have educated themselves on the options available, they’ll start to look at potential suppliers and evaluate options.
 They’re no longer thinking about alternatives to solve their problem but looking at possible solutions (which could include those your company provides).